grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        Replace the following

        - _`<DISCOVERY_LABEL>`_: A label to use for the component, such as `pods`.
-         The label chosen must be unique across all `discovery.kubernetes` components in the same configuration file.
+         The label you use must be unique across all `discovery.kubernetes` components in the same configuration file.

        This will generate one Prometheus target for every exposed port on every discovered Pod.

-    1. To limit the Namespaces that Pods are discovered in, add the following block inside of the `discovery.kubernetes` component:
+    1. To limit the Namespaces that Pods are discovered in, add the following block inside of the `discovery.kubernetes` component.

        ```river
        namespaces {